 After rapidly expanding and cooling, all matter was almost uniform in distribution.
 Over the course of the several billion years that followed, the slightly denser regions of the Universe began to become gravitationally attracted to each other.
 They therefore grew even denser, forming gas clouds and large clumps of matter.

+These clumps became primordial galaxies, as the clouds of hydrogen gas within the proto-galaxies underwent gravitational collapse to become the first stars.
 Some of these early objects were small, and became tiny dwarf galaxies, while others were much larger and became the familiar spiral shapes, like our own Milky Way.